MS Seatruck Panorama: History

+Seatruck Panorama was on charter to Stena Line from 2 September 2020 to September 2021 and 20 December 2021 to 4 September 2023.
+During these periods she operated the Belfast - Heysham, Belfast - Birkenhead and Rosslare - Cherbourg routes.

 Description

 Seatruck Panorama is one of four "P Series" ro-ro freight ferries.
 It has a length of 142 m, a beam of 23 m and a draft of 5.7 m.
 Det Norske Veritas class the vessel as a 1A1 General Cargo Carrier - with whom Seatruck Panorama is allocated the number 27191.

 The vessel is designed to fit in Heysham harbour ("Heysham max").
 Trailers are carried over three decks.

 The vessel is powered by two Wärtsilä 4L20 diesel engines which drive two propellers.
 The vessel is also equipped with two Wärtsilä CT200 bow thrusters.